Information for returned students

 Reverse culture shock can last longer than the culture shock you experienced while you are away.
 After all, you were overseas for a relatively short while and your experiences abroad will shape the person you become for years to come.
 So allow yourself time to get used to being back home and to process the experience you have just had.

-The toolkit for returning students identifies "re-entry" and illuminates the concept of reverse culture shock, such as the initial excitement of being home to frustration with your home culture.
-Of course not all of you will be able to map re-entry stage for stage, or in the same way as other returned students, but it is important to know that you aren't the only one having mixed feelings about being home.
+You may not experience reverse culture shock in the same way as other returned students, but it is important to know that you aren't the only one having mixed feelings about being home.

 Things to think about